dariusbakunas/docker-kippo-graph/README.md

 Make sure your mysql container that contains kippo database is up and running:

 	$ docker start some-mysql

+**Note:** kippo-graph does not work properly with mysql:5.7, please use mysql:5.6 instead

 Start kippo-graph container: